kcsmith-uiuc/TubePinchValve/README.md

 2. If modifications are not necessary, take the *.zip file in this GitHub repository named: Recirculation_Aparatus_PCB_V4-B_Cu.zip, and drop it into your favorite PCB manufacturing website.
 If modifications to the PCB are necessary, load the relevant PCB files including *.drl files into your preferred PCB CAD software (e.g., KiCad), and export them as manufacturing files.
 Combine these files into a single *.zip file, and drap and drop them into your favorite PCB manufacturing website.
 3. Upon receipt of components, solder the barrel jack and relay onto the PCB, and connect each servo to the Arduino.
 4. Connect each servo, lever, and pair of tubes to the mount of interest.
-5. Run the Servo_pinching_calibration/Servo_pinching_calibration.ino Arduino script from this repository to calibrate lever position for optimal tube pinching.
+5. Calibrate servo positions by running the Servo_pinching_calibration/Servo_pinching_calibration.ino Arduino script to produce optimal tube pinching.
+In this script the user can adjust servo angles for two distinct states of each TubePinchValve.
+The script makes use of [Arduino's servo.h library](https://docs.arduino.cc/libraries/servo/).
-6. Run the *.ino Arduino script from this repository to initiate periodic switching.
-7. Edit the *.ino Arduino script as necessary to suit your needs.
+6. After calibrating the preceding script, the user can then use the same file to initiate periodic switching subject to a trigger signal of interest.

 **ACKNOWLEDGMENTS:**
 Support for Vu Q. Do, Md Habibur Rahman, and Kyle C. Smith is acknowledged from the US Office of Naval Research (Award no. N00014-22-1-2577).
 Support for Chris Egly via a Research Experience for Undergraduates (REU) is acknowledged from the US National Science Foundation (Award no. 1931659).